Round Valley Ensphere

-The Round Valley Ensphere is a wooden-dome stadium in Eagar, Arizona, USA.
+The Round Valley Ensphere (also known as the Tot Workman Dome) is a wooden-dome stadium in Eagar, Arizona, USA.
 It is owned by Round Valley High School and the Round Valley Unified School District.
 It is the only domed high school football stadium in the United States.
 Opened in 1991–92 at a cost of US$11 million, the venue seats 5,500 people for football and 9,000 for basketball and volleyball.
 The dome encloses a floor area of 189000 ft2.

 History

 In 1987, a $12 million bond for the dome and repairs was floated and passed after it was found that Tucson Electric Power, which operates a generating station in the area, would have to pay for $11 million of it.
 (Since the utility generates 90% of the property values in the area, it pays 90% of the property taxes.)
 TEP, at the time facing financial issues, sued to block construction, but trial and appellate courts rejected the lawsuit.

 Construction began in the summer of 1990.
 It was forced to stop for three months for reinspection when two workers were hit by wooden beams and fell 75 feet to their deaths.

 The dome held its first football game on October 11, 1991, featuring the Payson High School Longhorns.

 The venue was closed in 2015 due to water damage and remained closed for nearly a year.
 The water damage was caused when heavy rains brought water into the building through the exterior doors.
 The damage to the synthetic turf in the facility produced elevated levels of mercury vapor, which required the facility to undergo professional remediation.
 After playing outside for the 2015 season, the Round Valley team returned to the dome for football games in 2016.

+In September of 2024, the school renamed the facility in honor of their former head coach, Tot Workman.